emjmcguire/1415fp/README.md

 ![image](https://user-images.githubusercontent.com/117933370/206912038-93d56412-5c6e-40da-83c0-1c5328e8a664.png)

-The test displays the text you type underneath the text box as you type.
+When running FinalProjectInTk.py, the test displays the text you type underneath the text box as you type.
 It converts to green (if all characters are correct) or red (if characters were missed) upon ending the program.

 ![image](https://user-images.githubusercontent.com/117933370/206911860-80405512-d980-442c-b982-abecb45b0671.png)